codecowboydotio/codecowboy/content/development/mcp_with_anthropic.md

 4. external API returns a JSON value for a single person with the ID of 1
 5. The **make_request** function returns RAW JSON data to the MCP tool
 6. The MCP tool called the **format_msg** function.
+7. The **format_msg** function makes a secondary call to the API to resolve the planet name
+8. The SWAPI API returns the planet information for a single planet
-7. The **format_msg** function parses the JSON response and formats it
+9. The **format_msg** function parses the JSON responses and formats a message
-8. The formatted response is sent back to the client
+10. The formatted response is sent back to the client

 In the desktop application it looks like this:

 ![MCP swapi Luke](/images/MCP-swapi-character-1.jpg)

+## The code
+The code is below.
+The code is relatively straightforward.

 ```Python
 from typing import Any